grantbartone/events-app/README.md

-A simple cross-platform native mobile app that populates events, performers, and venues for the user-entered search term, updating results as you type.
+A simple React Native cross-platform native mobile app that populates events, performers, and venues for the user-entered search term, updating results as you type.

 <img src="/events-app.gif" alt="Events App Video (GIF)">